Skip to main content

 The last section of the trail is an 8km paddle to Waharau Regional Park.

 You can stay overnight at Waharau Tainui Campground.
-To get to the campground, you will need to carry your kayak for approximately 470m at high tide.
+To get to the campground, you will need to carry your kayak for about 470m at high tide.

 Get a copy of the itinerary and map